 Often hammered point: AI means Artificial Imagination, not Artificial Intelligence.
 Altman knows what he’s doing.
 The misleading name causes the opposition to waste their ammunition on proving AI doesn’t work like a computer.
 OF COURSE IT DOESN’T. It’s meant to work like a dream.

-A couple dreams this week made me think of another way AI is like dreams.
-My dream scripter doesn’t have access to recently acquired memories.
+A couple dreams this week made me think of a specific area of resemblance.
+My dream scripter doesn’t have access to newly acquired memories.
 Details are generally a few years old.
 The car I drive is usually the Squareback that I owned in the 70s and 80s.
 The location is usually Enid, where I lived in the 70s.
 When it’s in Spokane, it’s along the bus routes that I used more than ten years ago.

 This morning’s dream was a typical bureaucratic frustration scene.
-I was trying to explain something about the “virus” to a bored receptionist, and I couldn’t find the name.
+I was trying to explain something about the “virus” to a bored receptionist, and I couldn’t find the name or the precise date.
 “You know, it was that stuff that caused all the shutdowns in some year … 2020?
 2021?
 Recently!”

 Altman works the same way.
 The bots sample older text and art and blogs, staying more than two years behind the current date.